go-i2p/go-sam-go/datagram2/DOC.md

 SendDatagram sends an authenticated datagram with replay protection to the specified destination.
 This is a convenience method that creates a temporary writer and sends the datagram immediately.
 For multiple sends, it's more efficient to create a writer once and reuse it.

-Maximum datagram size is 31744 bytes total (including headers), with 11 KB recommended for best reliability across the I2P network.
-The datagram is authenticated and provides replay protection.

-Example usage:

-    err := session.SendDatagram([]byte("hello"), destinationAddr)
+Example usage: err := session.SendDatagram([]byte("hello"), destinationAddr)

 #### type Datagram2Writer